The-Developing-Developers/SimpleBinaryTree/README.md

 # Tests Executable

-This repository includes a [test program](tests/test_binary_tree.cpp), built with Google Test, that also demonstrates how to use the logger.
+This repository includes a [test program](tests/test_binary_tree.cpp), built with Google Test, that also demonstrates how to use the binary tree.

 Building the test program is disabled by default, so that it does not automatically download Google Test and create unnecessary artefacts in your project.